Fridge Stuck In Vacation or Holiday Mode? 3 Steps To Fix

 As you can imagine, refrigerators, just like computers, are vulnerable to coding bugs and glitches that can prevent the control panel from responding.

-Similar to computers or phones, resetting your fridge can help you get rid of any glitches that were causing the error.
+Luckily, resetting your fridge can help you get rid of any glitches that were causing the error.

 To hard reset your refrigerator, you’ll need to unplug it from the power source and wait for at least 10 minutes.
 Then, plug it back into the wall outlet.